conorbmurphy/galvanizereference/README.md

 * `Euclidean`: a straight line (and a safe default)
 * `Manhattan`: straight lines from the base point to the destination using the number of stops at other points along the way.
 Manhattan distance is based on how far a taxi would go following blocks in a city
 * `Cosine`: uses the angle from the origin to the new point.
-For instance, you can plot different points and the magnitude (distance from the origin) won't matter, only the distance from the origin
+For instance, you can plot different points and the magnitude (distance from the origin) won't matter, only the distance from the origin. *Cosine distance is key in NLP.*
 * `Custom`: you can always design your own distance metric as well

 The **curse of dimensionality** is that as dimensionality increases, the performance of KNN commonly decreases.
 This starts to affect you when you have p (number of dimensions) as 5 or greater.
 The nearest neighbors are no longer nearby neighbors.
 Adding useful features (that are truly associated with the response) is generally helpful but noise features increase dimensionality without an upside.
-The more dimensions you have (p), the amount of space you have in your non-outlier region becomes miniscule.  *This is the kryptonite of KNN*.
+The more dimensions you have (p), the smaller the amount of space you have in your non-outlier region.  *This is the kryptonite of KNN*.
 You'll often have to reduce dimensions to use it, especially with NLP.  **Locality-sensitive hashing** is a way to reduce the time to lookup each datapoint.

 KNN can be used for classification, regression (neighbors averaged to give continuous value), imputation (replace missing data), and anomaly detection (if the nearest neighbor is far away, it might be an outlier).

 ### Decision Trees ###

 Decision trees use **information theory** (the science of splitting data) to classify data into different sets, subsetting those sets further as needed.
 One benefit of decision trees over KNN is that it's *incredibly interpretable*.
 They are computationally inexpensive, feature interaction is already built in, and they can handle mixed data (discrete, continuous, and categorical).
 The downside is that they are prone to overfitting.
 They are also terrible at extrapolation (e.g. if I make $10 for 1 hour work and $20 for 2 hours work, they'll predict $20 for 10 hours of work).
 Like KNN they work with numeric and nominal values however numeric values have to be translated into a nominal one.
-They are computational challenging at the training phase and inexpensive at the prediction phase as well as able to deal with irrelevant features and NA's (the opposite of KNN).
+They are computationally challenging at the training phase and inexpensive at the prediction phase as well as able to deal with irrelevant features and NA's (the opposite of KNN).

 Trees consist of **nodes**.
 One type of node is the common element throughout the tree known as the **root** (at the top, so it's botanically inaccurate).
 The **stump** is the first node.
 The **leaves** are a type of node at the end of the tree.

 **Information gain** is the difference between the pre-split and and post-split entropy.
 The **entropy** of a set is a measure of the amount of disorder.
 We want to create splits that minimize the entropy in each side of split.  **Cross-entropy** is a measure of node purity using the log and **Gini index** does the same with a slightly different formula (both are effectively the same).
 You  can do regression decision trees by using RSS against the mean value of each leaf instead of cross-entropy or Gini.
 You can also use variance before and after.

 The method: